 Government: Constitutional monarchy and parliamentary democracy

-Easy communication: over 90% of Danes speak English fluently
+Easy communication: Over 90% of Danes speak English fluently

-Top hospitality: rated one of the best countries for venues & hospitality in Europe
+Top hospitality: Rated one of the best countries for venues & hospitality in Europe

-Denmark ticks all the boxes, if we do say so ourselves.
+Denmark ticks all the boxes, even if we do say so ourselves.
 But take a look for yourself and see why this is the place to be for business events.

 We are very proud of our award-winning Copenhagen Airport, located just 13 minutes from the city centre.
-For flights to Jutland you can take your pick among airports in Billund and Aarhus in mid-Jutland, and Aalborg Airport in the North.
+For flights to Jutland, you can take your pick among airports in Billund and Aarhus in mid-Jutland, and Aalborg Airport in the North.

 In our case, small is definitely good!
 Distances are short and our infrastructure and public transportation is excellent.
 Often delegates can be accommodated in the heart of a city, just paces away from their meeting venue.

 And we do it very well!
-We Danes are some of the best non-native English-speakers in the world and many of us are completely fluent.
+We, Danes, are some of the best non-native English speakers in the world and many of us are completely fluent.
 A good bunch of us also speak a bit of German, French or Spanish.

-In Denmark, we really are very fortunate to have a safe and secure way of life that just makes us.. well... happy!
+In Denmark, we really are very fortunate to have a safe and secure way of life that makes us... well... happy!
 In fact, Denmark has been among the top three happiest countries in the world since the 'World Happiness Report' started in 2012.
 Even if you're here on business, our happy way of life might very well rub off on you.

 Get more bang for your buck.
 The VAT exemptions on business travel in Denmark will get you significantly lower costs by deducting full VAT on accommodation, room rent, AV equipment or other services, and a 25% VAT exemption on meals.